Table of Contents Show

 Examples of major structural problems include foundation issues, building code violations, an inoperable septic tank, faulty electrical wiring, and a roof that needs repair or replacement.

-If any issues like this are found, you will be under a lot of pressure to fix them.
-The best approach might be to offer closing credits so that the buyer can oversee the repairs themselves.
-Even the most ambitious fixer-upper buyers will be very hesitant to take on a property with glaring structural faults.
+If any issues like this are found, you will be under much pressure to fix them.
+Even the most ambitious fixer-upper buyers will be hesitant to take on a property with glaring structural faults.
+The best approach might be to offer closing credits so the buyer can oversee the repairs themselves.

 Repairs that are not RequiredRepairs that are not Required

 You are not required to fix everything on a home inspection report.
 One example would be cosmetic issues and regular wear and tear unless worded into the contract.
 It is crucial to clarify what repairs can and cannot be requested to your listing agent and attorney.
 The only repairs a buyer should be allowed to request are major structural problems, building code violations, and anything that impacts their safety.
 Anything to do with aesthetic issues should be left off the table entirely.
-Though the negotiations are hamstrung, and you need to close by a specific date, it might be helpful to throw the sellers a few bones to calm them.
+Though the negotiations are hamstrung, and you need to close by a specific date, throwing the sellers a few bones might be helpful to calm them.
 Preferably in the form of closing credits.

 But for the most part, repair requests that aren’t worth taking seriously and include: